sparkflows/sparkflows-docs/docs/user-guide/quick-start/2-upload-data-files.rst

 #.
 Choose and Upload the Files.
 #.
 View the Uploaded Files.

-This document explains in detail the steps required to upload data files in Fire Insights.
+This document explains in detail the steps required to upload data files in Sparkflows.

 Step 1 : Go to the File System Page
 -----------